Plymouth City Council: Lord Mayoralty

 Plymouth has had a mayor in some form since 1439, and this tradition continued until 1934, when the king granted Plymouth the honour of having a Lord Mayor.

 The role of the Lord Mayor is largely ceremonial, and has evolved into a figurehead position which is the public, non-political image of Plymouth City Council.
 The Lord Mayor chairs council meetings in the Council Chamber.
 The position usually rotates between the Conservatives and Labour, and is chosen on the third Friday of May.
 The Lord Mayor chooses the Deputy Lord Mayor.

-The Lord Mayor's official residence is 3 Elliot Terrace, on Hoe.
+The Lord Mayor's official residence is 3 Elliot Terrace, on the Hoe.
 Once a home of Waldorf and Nancy Astor, it was given by Lady Astor to the City of Plymouth as an official residence for future Lord Mayors and is also used today for civic hospitality, as lodgings for visiting dignitaries and High Court judges, and is available to hire for private events.